Rizwe Mohammed

-Rizwe Mohammed (known as Mohammed Ibrahim Mohammed Rizwe) is the President of All Ceylon Jamiyyathul Ulama.
+Mohammed RIZWE Ibrahim (known as Mohammed Ibrahim Mohammed Rizwe) is the President of All Ceylon Jamiyyathul Ulama.
 Since 2003, Mufti M.I.M.
 Rizwe has been the President of All Ceylon Jamiyyathul Ulama (ACJU), the supreme body of Islamic Theologians in Sri Lanka, inaugurated in 1924, incorporated by the Parliamentary Act No. 51 of 2000.

-He plays an active role in his capacity as a Mufti (Judge) and as the President of ACJU that has more than 7,000 members as Scholars with an Executive Committee of 33 scholars, running this organisation with its 155 branches throughout the island in 24 districts.
+He plays an active role in his capacity as a Mufti (Judge) and as the President of ACJU that has more than 10,000 members as Scholars with an Executive Committee of more than 55 scholars, running this organisation with its 163 branches throughout the island in 28 districts.

 Getting his primary and secondary education at Kingswood College, Kandy he continued his education until he read M.A. in Arabic.
 He specialised in Islamic Jurisprudence in 1988.

 He has also travelled to several countries in Asia, Middle East, Africa, Europe and North America for the purpose of Islamic awareness, Islamic education and promoting peace and coexistence.

 His profession is Advisor-Financial Institution, presently providing his consultation and advisory services to Amana Investments, Amana Takaful, Bank of Ceylon, Peoples Leasing in Sri Lanka, Maldives Islamic Bank and Male Izumi Enterprise, Japan.